Below, we list the pros and cons of hydrogen energy.

-*Note – the above pros and cons are broad generalisations.
+The pros and cons mentioned in this guide are broad generalisations.

-Obviously there are different variables to each specific energy project that impact the final pros and cons (like new technology that reduces emissions for coal power plants just as one of many examples).
+Obviously there are different variables to each specific energy sources that impact the final pros and cons (like new technology that reduces emissions for coal power plants just as one of many examples).

-Each energy project and situation (in different countries and cities) should be analysed individually.
+Each energy sources in different countries and cities ultimately should be analysed individually.

 What Is Hydrogen Energy?

-Hydrogen energy can be used in several ways, but it functions with hydrogen as the main element in the hydrogen fuel
+Hydrogen energy functions with hydrogen as the main element in the hydrogen fuel

-It can be used directly as a gas or liquid, but also in electrochemical cells when it combines and reacts with oxygen to produce electricity, water and also some heat
+It can be used directly as a gas or liquid, but can also be used in electrochemical cells when it combines and reacts with oxygen to produce electricity, water and also some heat

 It has been used in commercial fuel cell vehicles such as passenger cars in recent years, and has been used in fuel cell buses for many years.

 Read more about what hydrogen energy is and it’s uses in this guide

 Hydrogen Energy Pros